ibm-cloud-docs/secrets-manager/certificates.md

 {: #import-certificates-cli}
 {: cli}

-To import a certificate by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli#secrets-manager-cli-secret-create-command) command. option.
+To import a certificate by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli#secrets-manager-cli-secret-create-command) command.
 For example, the following command imports a certificate along with its private key and intermediate certificate.

 You can import certificate files that are in the `.pem` format.
 Be sure to [convert your PEM files to single-line format](/docs/secrets-manager?topic=secrets-manager-troubleshoot-pem) so that they can be parsed correctly by the {{site.data.keyword.secrets-manager_short}} CLI.
 {: note}